 - 40. The six strategic outcomes of the CSP will guide the design, roll-out, implementation and handover of the ASP system with a view to achieving zero hunger by 2030.
 The CSP will contribute to SDGs 2, 4, 5, 13 and 17. - 41.
-In line with its harmonized Sahel approach, WFP will: - maintain crisis-response capacities, including to assist Malian refugees strategic outcome 1; - support national efforts to address the immediate and root causes of vulnerability by delivering an integrated resilience package for Mauritanian populations - including host communities in the six food-insecure regions identified by the integrated context analysis - strategic outcomes 2, 3 and 4; - > strengthen institutional capacity with a view to the gradual transfer of ASP programmes, tools and processes to the Government strategic outcome 5; and - provide common services, including humanitarian flight services strategic outcome 6. - 42.
+In line with its harmonized Sahel approach, WFP will: - maintain crisis-response capacities, including to assist Malian refugees strategic outcome 1; - > support national efforts to address the immediate and root causes of vulnerability by delivering an integrated resilience package for Mauritanian populations including host communities in the six food-insecure regions identified by the integrated context analysis strategic outcomes 2, 3 and 4; - > strengthen institutional capacity with a view to the gradual transfer of ASP programmes, tools and processes to the Government strategic outcome 5; and - provide common services, including humanitarian flight services strategic outcome 6. - 42.
 WFP will develop the nutrition-sensitive and gender-transformative dimensions of the ASP system.
 This will require refining the understanding of contextual drivers of malnutrition and gender inequity, the set-up of necessary safeguards to prevent unintended negative effects on women, men, boys and girls, and the use of safety nets as platforms to enhance nutrition and promote gender equity.
-Accountability to affected populations, protection and conflict awareness will be mainstreamed in the CSP.
-WFP's zero tolerance policy on sexual exploitation and abuse will be enforced.
+Accountability All CSP activities will meet WFP standards for accountability to affected populations, protection through effective outreach, community-based participatory planning and the establishment of effective complaint and feedback procedures.
+Protection and conflict awarenesssensitivity will also be mainstreamed in the CSP.
+WFP's zero tolerance policy on sexual exploitation and abuse will be enforced into the CSP.